Ergocalciferol: Biosynthesis

 The vitamin D_{2} content in mushrooms and C. arbuscula increase with exposure to ultraviolet light.
 Ergosterol (provitamin D_{2}) found in these fungi is converted to previtamin D_{2} on UV exposure, which then turns into vitamin D_{2}.
 As cultured mushrooms are generally grown in darkness, less vitamin D_{2} is found compared to those grown in the wild or dried in the sun.

 When fresh mushrooms or dried powders are purposely exposed to ultraviolet light, vitamin D_{2} levels can be concentrated to much higher levels.
 The irradiation procedure does not cause significant discoloration, or whitening, of mushrooms.
 Claims have been made that a normal serving (approx. 2 oz or 60 grams) of fresh mushrooms treated with ultraviolet light have increased vitamin D content to levels up to 80 micrograms or 3200 IU if exposed to just five minutes of UV light after being harvested.

 Button mushrooms with enhanced vitamin D_{2} content produced this way functions similarly to a vitamin D_{2} supplement; both effectively improves vitamin D status.
 Vitamin D_{2} from UV-irradiated yeast baked into bread or mushrooms is bioavailable and increases blood levels of 25(OH)D.

 Names

 Viosterol, the name given to early preparations of irradiated ergosterol, is essentially synonymous with ergocalciferol.
 However, currently, Viosterol is also the brand name for cholecalciferol (vitamin D_{3}) in some countries.

-Ergocalciferol is manufactured and sold under various brand names, including Deltalin (Eli Lilly and Company), Drisdol (Sanofi-Synthelabo), and Calcidol (Patrin Pharma).